LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 IIITraining and fine tuning

-Creating your own models and adapting existing LLMs for specific tasks.
+How to train your own models and adapt existing LLMs for specific tasks.

 Creating embedding models